Encephala/ansible/README.md

   - The mv command doesn't actually check move a new version because the dest file exists
 - Make provision install R languageserver
+- Make provision not install all LSPs for nvim when not `is_desktop`

 ## Installing Ansible with pipx